 Step 4) Display Rules

-Once your campaign is designed and has its appropriate trigger, you can set some display rules.
+Once your campaign is designed with its appropriate trigger, you can set some display rules.
 The first thing you’ll decide is where your notifications will display:

-To display recent sales notifications, you’re probably best off leaving the default Display on any page setting.
-But if you want to display your store sales on certain pages of your site, you can do that, too.
+You’re probably best off leaving the default Display on any page setting to display recent sales notifications.
+But if you want to display your store sales on certain site pages, you can do that, too.

 Then, you’re able to modify other display rules, such as:

-Because they are fully customizable, your recent sales notification popups a powerful tool in your marketing arsenal.
+Because they’re fully customizable, your recent sales notification popups are a powerful marketing tool.
 They can be tailored to your audience and needs.

 You can space out your notifications depending on how popular your site is.
-Or, if you’re just starting out, you can loop notifications to get the most out of your recent sales popups.
+Or, if you’re starting, you can loop notifications to get the most out of your recent sales popups.

 Another great feature we recently added is Order Priority.
 This lets you schedule the order of your notifications: